allie/bigburger/README.md

 </p>

 # Big Burger
-A fast-paced homebrew arcade burger-stacking game for the N64.
+A fast-paced homebrew arcade burger-stacking game for the N64, and my entry for the [very first N64 game jam](https://www.youtube.com/watch?v=10kX9DwDTog).

 ## Building
 Needs the N64 developer kit to compile.